ilpropheta/PPL-Agents/README.md

 };

 using AnotherRAIIAgent = AgentComposer<MyAgent, Skills::AutoStart, Skills::AutoStopAndWait, MySkill>;

+AnotherRAIIAgent agent;
+agent.Foo();
 ```

 ### Receive or stop

-In several scenarios I faced a common pattern: given an async data source (e.g. `unbounded_buffer`), stay blocked consuming all the messages or stop as soon as it's requested.
+In several scenarios I have found a common pattern: given an async data source (e.g. `unbounded_buffer`), stay blocked consuming all the messages or stop as soon as it's requested.

 The PPL provides a nice construct for that: `choice`.
 Basically, you can receive from multiple channels at the same time: